 Reconnect the negative battery cable to the battery negative post.

-Now, apply 12 volts to the S terminal of the starter motor starter motor with your remote start switch.
-As you apply these 12 Volts (to the S terminal of the starter starter motor), you'll get one of two results:
+Now, apply 12 Volts to the S terminal of the starter motor solenoid with your remote start switch.
+As you apply these 12 Volts (to the S terminal of the starter solenoid), you'll get one of two results:

 - The starter will activate and will turn over the engine